jihyerish/jihyerish.github.io/demos/search-text/algorithm.md

     (1. Parse pseudoElt as a "pseudo-element-selector", and let type be the result)
     1. Parse pseudoElt as a "pseudo-compound-selector", and let type be the result.
     2. If type is failure, or is an ::slotted() or ::part() pseudo-element, let obj be null.
-    3. Otherwise let obj be the given pseudo-element of elt.
+    3. Otherwise let obj be the given pseudoElt of elt.

     NOTE: CSS2 pseudo-elements should match both the double and single-colon versions.
 That is, both :before and ::before should match above.

 5. Let decls be an empty list of CSS declarations.